Cjaimesg/snowflake-mcp-sp-integration/README.md

 > Replace the example entries with your actual stored procedures.

 3. Configure the project as an MCP server.
-In your MCP configuration file, add an entry like the following, adjusting the paths to match your local environment:
+In your MCP configuration file, add an entry like the following, adjusting the paths to match your local environment.
+Both --schemas and --procedures are optional and default to empty lists.

 ```json
 {